myhandgg/Memory-Game/README.md

 # Memory-Game
-i took the game idea from yt and made it
+i took the game idea from youtube and made it